-We love books around here.
-The physical kind.
-Digital books are okay and I do have some of those as well, but I often forget I have them, which is why it is important to have a plan for how to store them!
-Not to mention I love holding, feeling, and smelling a physical book.
-And I am delighted to be able to loan books to friends and family when they find one that piques their interest.
+Not to mention that I love holding, feeling, and smelling a physical book.
+And I am delighted that I can loan books to friends and family when they find one that piques their interest.

-Benefits of Organizing Your Home Library
+Benefits Of Organizing Your Home Library

 There were two primary reasons I decided to invest the time to organize our home library.

-Steps to Organizing Your Home Library
+5 Simple Steps To Organizing Your Home Library

-1. Determine which categories you will use
+1. Determine which categories you will use.

 - Early Readers